shoebahmed/gfg/README.md

 # Global Fashion Group - Assignment

 This assignment is prepared for Global Fashion Group.
-Fashion is close to everyone's heart :), so I have tried my level best code doesn't look ugly.
+Fashion is close to everyone's heart :smirk:, so I have tried my level best code doesn't look ugly.
 Clothes what we wear gives us confidence and positive energy.
 I really like this statement, GFG is a fashion company with heart and appreciate.
 Also, it was nice you have shared the expectation very clearly for this assignment.
 I have used Eclipse on Mac to build this micro service and docker to run this application.
 All details are provided in this document.

 ### Contents
   Design Consideration